Hurricanes & typhoons

 The unit survived Hurricane Irma

 The hurricane-rated structure of the unit at the left (in the popular speech "The Watthey building"), was designed by our senior technical advisor in the year 1972 just after his University graduation.
-The building not only survived hurricane Irma but 3 others as well.
+The building not only survived Hurricane Irma but 3 others as well.

 (A picture from 1972 just after the completion of the building).